Back In The Saddle Again

 Back out in front, I saw one last sculpture (of a Chiricahua Apache) I had missed.

 Usually, I get in and out of museums fairly quickly, but when I looked at my phone, I had spent nearly two hours meandering around here.
-I saw lots of kids having great fun here, and by the time I got outside a ton of school buses were in the parking lot.
-If you want a bite to eat afterwards, you can head on over to the Crossroads West Cafe in the Museum plaza.
+I saw lots of kids having great fun here, and by the time I got outside, a ton of school buses were in the parking lot.
+If you want to grab a bite afterward, you can head on over to the Crossroads West Cafe in the Museum Plaza.

 … so you never know what might be displayed when you visit …